nostrapps/fonstr/README.md

 # Fonstr Relay

 Fonstr is a simple and efficient Nostr relay server designed to run on mobile phones.
 It can be run in one line of code.
-For more information about fonster, see this [blog post](https://dev.to/melvincarvalho/run-a-nostr-relay-on-your-phone-with-termux-and-fonstr-4cmg).
+For more information about fonstr, see this [blog post](https://dev.to/melvincarvalho/run-a-nostr-relay-on-your-phone-with-termux-and-fonstr-4cmg).

 ## Quickstart